Berlin Pass Trailhead

 • Adaptive Equipment Trails (Mt.
 Biking and Skiing)

-This trailhead has a large flat parking area with no designated handicap spots.
-It is made of compacted gravel.
-There is a short path that leads to the trailhead from the parking lot that requires going up a 3" gap onto a wooden platform bridge.
-The trail is wide, more than 3 feet for most of it, however, aggregate material of various sizes can be found on the trail.
-In June 2025, it was under construction and saw more aggregate material impeding the trail.
-The mountain biking trail is 5 feet wide and has turnaround spaces often.
-It is made of packed dirt.
+This trailhead has a large flat parking area with no designated parking spots.
+It is made of compact gravel.
+There is a short path that leads to the hiking trailhead from the parking lot that requires going up a 3" gap onto a wooden platform bridge.
+There is also a flat gravel path that leads from the parking lot to the start of the mountain biking trail.
+The hiking trail is wide, more than 3 feet for most of it; however, aggregate material of various sizes can be found on the trail.
+There are 7 different mountain biking trails, each of varying levels of difficulty.
+The Green Levels are accessible for adaptive mountain biking equipment, with flat trails and wide areas for turnaround.
+Most of the trails are 5 feet wide.
+There is plenty of signage that indicates the trail's difficulties.

 A section of the mountain bike trail, showing the 5' width